Announcing our $8M fundraise to bring AI to wholesale. Read our manifesto

 B2B commerce trends every wholesale business should know

-The way B2B businesses buy and sell has undergone more significant changes in the last five years than in the previous two decades.
-New technologies, shifting buyer behaviors, and growing pressure to operate efficiently reshape the industry.
-For manufacturers, distributors, and wholesalers, staying competitive means adapting to these trends, not next year, but now.
-Here are the key trends driving the future of B2B commerce:
+The way B2B businesses buy and sell has evolved more in the last five years than in the previous two decades.
+New technology, shifting buyer behaviors, and growing pressure to operate efficiently are reshaping the industry.
+For manufacturers, distributors, and wholesalers, staying competitive means adapting to these trends now, not next year.
+Here are the key B2B commerce trends reshaping the wholesale landscape:

-3. Real-time data and system integration are a must
+5. Real-time data and ERP integration as a baseline requirement

 In a crowded landscape of B2B commerce platforms, WizCommerce stands out as a proper all-in-one solution, built from the ground up for how wholesale businesses sell today.
 WizCommerce offers a unified B2B commerce platform that combines two powerful tools in one ecosystem:

-• WizShop: An AI-powered B2B ecommerce platform for self-service ordering
+• WizShop: An AI-powered digital commerce platform for self-service ordering

 • WizOrder: A mobile-first AI-powered B2B order-taking app for sales reps, trade shows, and in-person visits

-Here’s how WizCommerce combines all the B2B commerce features a modern B2B business needs to succeed.
+Here’s how WizCommerce combines all the B2B commerce features a modern wholesale business needs to succeed.

 1. Omnichannel sales – managed in one place

-WizCommerce connects all your B2B sales channels — including trade shows, field sales, ecommerce, and phone orders — to offer a unified experience.
-While these channels operate independently— a B2B ecommerce portal and an order-taking app — they communicate with each other in real-time, providing your team with an accurate 360° view of customer activity, pricing, and order history.
+WizCommerce connects all your B2B sales channels: trade shows, field sales, digital ordering, and phone orders into a single, unified experience.
+While the digital commerce platform and the order-taking app operate as separate tools, they communicate in real time, giving your team an accurate 360° view of customer activity, pricing, and order history.
 This coordinated system reduces friction and simplifies order management across every touchpoint.

 2. AI-powered selling tools

-WizCommerce utilizes advanced machine learning to deliver personalized product recommendations, reorder predictions, and guided selling solutions for your sales team.
+WizAI, WizCommerce’s AI selling tool, uses advanced machine learning to deliver personalized product recommendations, reorder predictions, and guided selling for your sales team.
 The built-in AI Copilot helps reps know what to pitch next, while lead scoring highlights the most promising buyers.
-The platform also suggests alternative items for out-of-stock SKUs, supports AI-powered image search, and automates upsell and cross-sell paths — helping buyers and sellers make more informed decisions faster.
+The platform also suggests alternative items for out-of-stock SKUs, supports AI-powered image search, and automates upsell and cross-sell paths, helping buyers and sellers make faster, more informed decisions.

 3. Customer-specific pricing and catalogs

-WizCommerce makes it easy to assign custom catalogs, price lists, and payment terms to individual buyers or groups of buyers.
-Whether managing thousands of SKUs or selling to diverse customer segments, the platform ensures pricing accuracy across every channel, helping your team deliver the right deal to the right buyer every time.
+WizCommerce makes it straightforward to assign custom catalogs, price lists, and payment terms to individual buyers or buyer groups.
+Whether you’re managing thousands of SKUs or selling to diverse customer segments, the platform maintains pricing accuracy across every channel, ensuring your team delivers the right deal to the right buyer, every time.

 4. Real-time ERP and inventory sync

-WizCommerce offers native integrations with ERPs like QuickBooks, NetSuite, Sage, and Microsoft Dynamics 365 Business Central.
-Orders, pricing, stock availability, and customer data are synced in real-time across systems, eliminating the need for manual updates, preventing overselling, and ensuring complete alignment between your financials and operations.
+WizCommerce offers native integrations with leading ERP systems, including QuickBooks, NetSuite, Sage, and Microsoft Dynamics 365 Business Central.
+Orders, pricing, stock availability, and customer data sync in real-time across systems, eliminating manual updates, preventing overselling, and keeping your financials and operations fully aligned.

 5. Mobile-first order-taking for reps

-The WizCommerce B2B order-taking app is designed for both Android and iOS and built to support high-volume wholesale environments, such as trade shows and on-the-road sales.
-Reps can create multiple carts per customer, add multiple shipping addresses, and work offline, with automatic sync once connected.
-The app brings real-time product information, inventory, and buyer-specific pricing directly into the representative’s hands, making order writing fast, flexible, and error-free.
+WizOrder is designed for both Android and iOS and built for high-volume wholesale environments, trade shows, road sales, and showroom visits alike.
+Reps can create multiple carts per customer, add multiple shipping addresses, and work offline with automatic sync once reconnected.
+Real-time product information, inventory data, and buyer-specific pricing are always in the rep’s hands, making order-writing fast, flexible, and error-free.

-WizCommerce’s ecommerce portal empowers buyers to browse, order, and manage everything online.
-It supports bulk ordering, saved carts, payments against invoices, and advanced features such as one-click reorders, customer approval flows, and showcasing products without displaying prices.
-This gives you complete control over the buyer journey while meeting modern expectations for speed and convenience.
+WizCommerce’s digital commerce portal empowers buyers to browse, order, and manage everything on their own terms.
+It supports bulk ordering, one-click reorders, saved carts, payments against invoices, and advanced wholesale controls such as customer approval flows and the ability to showcase products without displaying prices.
+This gives you complete control over the buyer journey while meeting modern buyer expectations for speed and convenience.

 7. Data-driven insights and automation

-Every interaction on WizCommerce generates rich data, from orders to buyer behavior.
-Dashboards enable you to track top customers, fast-moving SKUs, inactive buyers, and even top-performing sales representatives.
-Use this intelligence to automate follow-ups, tailor promotions, and optimize your inventory and sales strategy — without needing an ample ops team behind it.
+Every interaction on WizCommerce generates actionable data from orders placed to buyer browsing behavior.
+Dashboards let you track top customers, fast-moving SKUs, inactive buyers, and your best-performing sales reps.
+Use that intelligence to automate follow-ups, tailor promotions, and sharpen your inventory and sales strategy without needing a large ops team to run it.

-Antique Curiosities, a wholesale art company, relied on outdated tools, such as Repzio and WooCommerce, and faced problems like:
+Antique Curiosities, a wholesale art company, relied on outdated tools such as Repzio and WooCommerce, and faced the following problems:

 Problems

-• The order-writing app (Repzio) and the B2B ecommerce platform (WooCommerce) didn’t communicate with each other.
+• The order-writing app (Repzio) and the digital commerce platform (WooCommerce) didn’t communicate with each other.

 • Missing essential B2B workflows, like the ability to showcase products without showing pricing.